 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
 The Company monitors and reviews current and future cash requirements and matches the maturity profile of financial assets and liabilities.
 This is generally accomplished by ensuring that cash is always available to settle financial liabilities.
-As at June 30, 2023, the Company had cash and cash equivalent on hand of 17,904 (2022 - 157,177) available to settle current liabilities of \$698,000 (2022 - \$409,258).
+As of September 30, 2023, the Company had cash and cash equivalent on hand of \$183,042 (June 30, 2023 - \$17,904) available to settle current liabilities of \$606,038 (June 30, 2023 - \$698,000).
 Accounts payable and accrued liabilities have contractual maturities of less than 30 days and are subject to normal trade terms.
-Loans payable have contractual maturities of greater than 12 months.
+Loan payable has contractual maturities of greater than 12 months.